-"Let's go, let's travel," rumbled Hérm Goedert.
-"Before we wake up the whole goddamn town."

-Kid Ansted sauntered over, slim and graceful, to shake Curt's hand, a boyish smile dimpling his clean smooth cheeks.
+"Let's go, let's travel," rumbled Herm Goedert.
+"Before we wake up the whole damn town."
+Kid Ansted sauntered over, slim and graceful, to shake Curt's hand, a smile dimpling his clean smooth cheeks.
 "Glad to have you with us, Curt.
 Quite a thing, you brothers getting together again after all these years."

-Dusty Shands bowledgged it across to join them, a pleasant grin on his homely features as he greeted Curt and studied the gray gelding with admiration, drawling: "Welcome to our company, Curt.
+Dusty Shands bowlegged it across to join them, a pleasant grin on his homely features as he greeted Curt and studied the gray gelding with admiration.
+"Welcome to our company, Curt.
 That's much horse you got there, as Spanish would've put it."

-Bowden and Goedert made a point of ignoring Curt, with Bowie mouthing obscenities in a hoarse undertone.
+Bowden and Goedert made a point of ignoring Curt, with Bowie grumbling in an undertone.

-"Don't let them two bother you any, Curt," advised Kid Ansted.
-"They're just naturally miserable bastards who hate everybody-including themselves, I think."

-They were about to mount, when Utah Tyrrell lifted a hand and cocked his head.
+"Don't let them two bother you any, Curt," said Kid Ansted.
+"They just naturally hate everybody-including themselves, I think."
+They were about to mount when Utah Tyrrell lifted a hand and cocked his head.
 "Somebody's coming, boys.
 On the other side of the barn."

-Curt Metheny dropped his reins, as the rustling tread of boots in grass sounded nearer.
+Curt dropped his reins as the rustling tread of boots in grass sounded nearer.
 "Let me handle this," he said, drawing his gun and pacing quietly toward the far corner of the building.
 "They know I belong here."
 The stern voice of Stan Russett lashed out through the shadows: "What's going on out back there?"
 "Nothing, Stan," Curt called back.
 "Just some late customers."
 "That you, Curt?
 Why don't they use the front door?"
 Russett had stopped walking.

 "Strangers, Stan.
 They came in the back way."
 "I'll have a look at them," Russett said, coming on again.

-Curt Metheny was silent, slipping nearer to the corner, not wanting to give away his position.
-The footsteps swished closer, and Stan Russett came stalking into view, peering at the shadowy forms of men and horses in the back area.
+Curt was silent, slipping nearer to the corner, not wanting to give away his position.
+The footsteps came closer, and Stan Russett came stalking into view, peering at the shadowy forms of men and horses in the back area.
 As Stan moved toward them, Curt stepped out behind him and chopped down with the long barrel of his Colt.
 The jolt of the steel flattened Russett's hat and bent his head low, the shock vibrating through Curt's wrist and forearm.
-Stan Russett grunted and lurched, took a faltering half-step and floundered forward, landing on his knees, and then pitching on full length and face down in the grass and weeds.

-Making certain that Stan was out cold, Curt picked up the lawman's pistol, holstered his own .44, and walked back to the tense waiting men.
+Stan grunted and lurched, took a faltering half-step, and floundered forward, pitching on full length face-down in the grass.
+Curt picked up the lawman's pistol, holstered his own .44, and walked back to the waiting men.
 "The deputy," he said.
-"I owed him-that one.
+"I owed him that one.
 And he'll get the full payment next time I see him."
 "Stanko?" said Jack, smiling.
 "He ought to know better than to tangle with a Metheny."

-"Cool and neat," Kid Ansted told Curt, and Dusty Shands grinned and nodded his approval.
+"Cool and neat," Kid Ansted told Curt.
+Dusty Shands grinned and nodded his approval.